-Following the conclusion of our audit we will prepare an Annual Audit Letter to communicate the key issues arising from our work to the PCC and the CC and external stakeholders, including members of the public.
+Following the conclusion of our audit, we will prepare an Annual Audit Letter to communicate the key issues arising from our work to the PCC and the CC and external stakeholders, including members of the public.

-Audit phase Timetable Joint Audit Committee timetable Deliverables High level planning April 2015 June 2015 Audit Fee Letter Risk assessment and setting of scopes January - March 2016 March 2016 Audit Plan Testing routine processes and controls February - March 2016 June 2016 Interim results report (if appropriate) Completion of audit June - September 2016 September 2016 Report to those charged with governance via the Audit Results Report Ooptombol 2010 Audit report (including our opinion on the financial statements and, overall value for money conclusion).
-Audit completion certificate Reporting to the NAO on the Whole of Government Accounts return.
-Conclusion of reporting October 2016 December 2016 Annual Audit Letter
+Audit phase Timetable Joint Audit Committee timetable Deliverables High level planning April 2016 - Audit Fee Letter Progress Report (if applicable) Risk assessment and setting of scopes December 2016 2 February 2017 Audit Plan Testing routine processes and controls January - February 2017 June 2017 Progress Report Year-end audit June - July 2017

+Completion of audit July 2017 September 2017 Report to those charged with governance via the Audit Results Report, which includes our opinion on the financial statements and overall value for money conclusion.
+Reporting to the NAO on the Whole of Government Accounts return.
+Audit completion certificate Conclusion of reporting September 2017 December 2017 Annual Audit Letter